qyoaotylln18/minimtx/minimtx-005/README.md

         $ cmd

-After a successfull installation awx and gitlab are availabe under the following URLs:
+After a successfull installation awx and gitea are availabe under the following URLs:

         AWX - http://localhost/